-Tim Saunders, WDBJ7 Anchor.
+Tim Saunders, WDBJ7 Anchor/Reporter

-Tim's individual work has been honored with two Emmys from the National Academy of Television Arts and Sciences.
+Tim's individual work has been honored with two regional Emmys from the National Academy of Television Arts and Sciences.
 A story titled "Paycheck Politics," exploring how some state politicians take advantage of a quirk in the Virginia Retirement System, was honored with an Emmy for "Outstanding Political Story."
 Tim's in-depth reporting on the $400 million maintenance backlog on the Blue Ridge Parkway was among the work honored with an Emmy for "Outstanding Reporter: Transportation/Traffic."

 Tim is a native of Bedford County, where most of his family has lived for generations.
 He's a 2002 graduate of Radford University, where he earned a bachelor's degree in Media Studies.
 Tim holds a master's degree in Broadcast Journalism from Syracuse University, where he graduated from the S.I.
 Newhouse School of Public Communications in 2003.
-He currently serves as an adjunct professor in the Communication Studies department at Lynchburg College.

 In addition to his work at WDBJ7, Tim is proud to teach future journalists and media professionals as an adjunct professor in the Communication Studies department at the University of Lynchburg.